AstirisAQW/BlackJack-MIPS-Assembly/README.md

 University of Science & Technology of Southern Philippines

 # Project Description
-This program is a MIPS assembly language simulation of a simplified version of the Blackjack card game.
-It allows a single player to play against a computer-controlled dealer.
+Developed a simplified, single-player Blackjack game against a computer-controlled dealer using MIPS assembly language, demonstrating low-level programming and computer architecture concepts.

 The core gameplay and features include: